shiftkey/talks/DDDMelb/README.md

-# Git Workshops
+# Git Workshops - DDD Melbourne
-## DDD Melbourne

 This workshop is divided into two sessions.

 The first is a [Git Fundamentals](https://github.com/shiftkey/talks/blob/master/DDDMelb/git-fundamentals.md) course, where we get started and run through some of the core concepts of Git.

-The second is a bit more audience-driven, so there's a choice of sections which we won't all address today:
+The second is a bit more audience-driven, so there's a choice of topics which we won't all address today:

  - [**Do you even commit?**](https://github.com/shiftkey/talks/blob/master/DDDMelb/git-internals.md) - a walk through Git Internals